swyxio/swyxdotio/content/writing/nontechnical/cfp-advice.md

 ## Building a CFP Process

 Ok, so you've written one CFP.
 Congrats!
 You're not done.

+*You can see this [12 Minute Video of How I Write CFPs](https://www.youtube.com/watch?v=gCroOiPRfw0) explaining my process below*

 As you've probably heard, due to the selectivity and randomness, CFP submission is a numbers game.
 So it's more important that you build a sustainable CFP process than have any particular CFP get accepted.
 You'll be submitting **between 2-5 CFP's per conference**, and there are probably dozens of conferences each year that you are a good fit for.